rustacean-station/rustacean-station.org/_episodes/interviews/2023-04-07-syrus-akbary.md

 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---

-Allen Wyma talks with [Syrus Akbary](https://syrusakbary.com/), Founder & CEO at [Wasmer](https://wasmer.io/), a WebAssembly runtime written in Rust.
+Allen Wyma talks with [Syrus Akbary](https://syrusakbary.com/), Founder and CEO at [Wasmer](https://wasmer.io/), a WebAssembly runtime written in Rust.

 ## Contributing to Rustacean Station